j-a-c/waresim/README.md

   * _FCFS_: A first-come first served algorithm, where order are processed in the order they were assigned to the worker.
 8. _Path_: The pathfinding algorithm to use.
 The only supported value is 'Shortest'.
   * _Shortest_: An implementation of Dijkstra's algorithm.
+9. _Decay_: Decay factory for the heat window.
+Should be (1-c), where c is a small constant such as 10^-6 or 10^-9 (see Mining of Massive Datasets - RLU (2013)).
+Tune depending on on fast spots should 'cool off'.

 Dependencies
 -------